KaeruCT/kaeruct.github.io/posts/how-to-show-preview-images-when-sharing-links-of-your-website.md

 Important points:

-  * you *NEED* to include the `twitter:card` meta tag for Twitter to display the preview.
+  * You **NEED** to include the `twitter:card` meta tag for Twitter to display the preview.
 Otherwise it won't work.
 If you don't care about Twitter you can remove it.
   * Some apps/websites will not include your preview thumbnail if it's not served via HTTPS.
 So make sure the image URLs always start with `https://`!
   * The `og:url` value should point to the canonical URL of the page, not to the root of your website.